gloveboxes/PyLab-2-Python-Azure-IoT-Central-and-Docker-Container-Debugging/README.md

     <br>
 4. Check the Remote SSH has connected.

-    It will take a moment to connect, then the SSH Status in the bottom left hand corner of Visual Studio Code will change to **>< SSH:pylab-devnn**.
-Where devnn is your Raspberry Pi Login in name.
+    It will take a moment to connect, then the SSH Status in the bottom lefthand corner of Visual Studio Code will change to **>< SSH:pylab-devnn**.
+Where devnn is your Raspberry Pi Login name.

     <br>